JericoFX/gcphone/README.md

 start the dependences like Screenshot-basic first

-Change in the config.lua the discord WEBHOOK
+Change in the config.lua the discord WEBHOOK << # IF YOU DONT CHANGE THIS THE PICTURE FAIL AND CRASH

 No copyright, but aprecciate if you give me credit for the work, it take me a lot of time to make it work.
 Know Issues: